zack-shoylev/devsite/source/_posts/2013-10-01-my-head-in-the-clouds-with-gophercloud-and-cloud-files.markdown

 - Files
 ---

-What happened to Cloud Files support, you ask?
+What happened to Gophercloud's Cloud Files support?
-And when will Gophercloud finally become multi-vendor?
+And, when will Gophercloud finally become multi-vendor?
-Sorry.
-It's my fault.
-I bit off more than I could chew.
+I plan on completing these two items in that exact order in the coming months, but it will take some time.

 <!-- more -->

-First, let me cover my tardiness with Cloud Files support.
+First, let me cover my relative tardiness with Cloud Files support.
 Working for any company, you're often pulled in a plurality of directions at once.
 Some projects take priority over others, and even their relative priorities shift over time.
 Such was the case with Gophercloud: